-(Random Access Memory) Many modern applications use lots of this type of memory, so the more RAM you have, the better, up to the 3.2 GB maximum that Windows XP & Vista support.
-If you are running a Multitrack recording application, effects plug-ins and soft-synths along with GearBox, then RAM will be used up quickly (but remember that it will not reduce these applications' additional needs for CPU processing).
-One of the most cost-effective upgrades you can do for your computer is to add more RAM.
-Be sure to check your PC or motherboard documentation to see specifically what type of RAM it takes, and the capacity of RAM it will hold before you order the wrong type and have to face the dreaded chore of trying to return opened electronics parts!
+(Random Access Memory) Many modern applications use lots of this type of memory, so the more RAM you have, the better, up to the 3.2 GB maximum that Windows XP & Vista 32 bit operating systems support.
+One of the big advantages of the Windows XP and Vista 64 bit systems is that these support more than 3.2 GB of RAM.
+As RAM is getting cheaper all the time, and as hardware and software support increases for 64 bit systems, these are quite likely to be the next big thing for DAW systems.

+If you are running a Multitrack recording application, effects plug-ins and soft-synths along with POD Farm, then RAM will be used up quickly.
+So it a great investment to fill up those RAM slots with all you can afford (but remember that it will not reduce these applications' additional needs for CPU processing).
+Be sure to check your PC or motherboard documentation to see specifically what type of RAM it takes, and the capacity of RAM it will hold per RAM slot before you order the wrong type and have to face the dreaded chore of trying to return electronics parts!